 No, at 23 you are too old to be granted youthful offender status.
 However, some courts provide the possibility of receiving pretrial diversion or withheld adjudication if you have never been in trouble before.
 You need to get a criminal defense lawyer involved in your case as soon as possible to...Read more »

 It can take a long time to receive an appellate court ruling on a conviction.
 However, probation revocation cases are relatively simple and can usually be ruled on faster than the average criminal case.
-I would suggest that you call your husband's lawyer and ask him the status of the appeal.
-If you...Read more »
+I would suggest that you call your husband's lawyer and ask him the status of the appeal....Read more »

 Theft of property in the third degree is a Class A misdemeanor.
 The charge carries a range of punishment of up to one year in the county jail (or up to 6 months in some cities).
 Depending on the situation, you could be looking at a criminal conviction and a sentence as serious as jail time, or an...Read more »